SethSmigelski/search-appearance-toolkit-seo-44/readme.txt

 Follow these instructions to [create a Block Pattern of a Jump Links Block](https://seo44plugin.com/jump-links-block-seo-44/creating-block-patterns/).

 == For Developers ==
-For advanced theme development, SEO 44 provides four template tags for working with meta tags and schema structured data, as well as a filter hook for adding custom schema to sites.
+For advanced theme development, SEO 44 provides four template tags for working with meta tags and schema structured data, as well as two filter hooks for adding custom schema to sites.

 Our **[Notes for Developers](https://seo44plugin.com/search-appearance-toolkit-seo-44/notes-for-developers/)** page provides more information and examples.